 Chocolate Garibaldi Biscuits

-- Whizzed in the processor until the mixture resembled breadcrumbs.
+- Add the butter and sugar and whiz until the mixture resembles breadcrumbs.

-- Bought into a ball with my hands and shaped into a cube.
+- Bring the dough into a ball with your hands and shape into a cube.

-- Pricked each one a few times with a fork and placed on a lined baking tray.
+- Roll out to about 3mm in thickness, then cut into biscuit sized rectangles.
+Prick each one a few times with a fork and place on a lined baking tray.